Unmistakably Italian styling; sublime sports sedan chassis; powerful engine lineup; premium feel; available in rear wheel and all-wheel drive

 A rear brake disc fracture may result in a reduction of braking performance, increasing the risk of a crash.

-FCA US LLC will notify owners, and dealers will replace the rear brake discs, free of charge.
-The recall is expected to begin January 7, 2021.
+FCA US LLC will notify owners, and dealers will replace the rear brake discs and pads, free of charge.
+The recall began December 17, 2020.
 Owners may contact FCA US LLC customer service at 1-800-853-1403.
 FCA US LLC's number for this recall is W86.

 Manufacturer Recall Number: